hacksh4w/MMS-Protocol-SHN-1911/README.md

 ## What is WindPower?
 WindPower is a a WebGL based project that renders a 3D animated windmill which serves as a fun interactive landing page and also helps to promote the usage clean energy power sources such as Wind Energy Plants.
+The WindMIll has hover effect enabled.

 # Team Members